DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

    - Resource: Minor or Major
    - Mechanic: You make an illusory intangible visual (no larger than 1 space) or auditory effect that you've heard before.
-To determine if it's real, a character makes a Conviction Check vs. your Primary Skill Modifier.
+To determine if it's real, a character makes a Contested Conviction Check.
 As a Major Power, you can generate both visual and auditory effects, and the check to verify draws with the Lower Hand.
    - Prerequisites: